Swiss examine ‘extraordinary’ Egyptian faux toe

 “This extraordinary piece was a sensational find,” Andrea Loprieno-Gnirs of the university’s department of ancient civilisationsexternal link told swissinfo.ch.
 She coordinated the archaeological dig in Sheikh ´Abd el-Qurna, whose oldest tombs date back to the early second millennium BC.

-Fitted with a lace-up strap, the shapely prosthetic toe belonged to a priest’s daughter, who was buried with it near royalty in an upper-class tomb.
+Fitted with a lace-up leather strap, the shapely prosthetic toe belonged to a priest’s daughter, who was buried with it near royalty in an upper-class tomb.

 “They often wore sandals, so you can imagine that a well-formed foot was important.
 The wooden toe shows that she had a certain living standard, and also that there were craftsmen capable of making such prosthetics,” Loprieno-Gnirs said.